Sammy-Maldonado/frontend-html-css-test/README.md

-You will have full write access to your own fork of this project at http://interviews.magnet.cl/{your-user-name}/magnet-frontend-test Send us an email to interviews@magnet.cl when you push your last commit and your answer is ready for review.
+You will have full write access to your own fork of this project at http://interviews.magnet.cl/{your-user-name}/magnet-frontend-test Send us an email to interviews@magnet.cl when you push your last commit to the `master` branch and your answer is ready for review.

 Pull/Merge requests are not allowed on this project to prevent your answers from being visible by other candidates.